-With this in mind, we've grabbed a handful of newly minted words from the years they were coined, from 1920–present.
+With this in mind, Stacker grabbed a handful of newly minted words from the years they were coined, from 1920 to 2020.
 Their definitions come from Merriam-Webster Time Traveler site, except for the years 2012-13 and 2017-18.

 Read on for the words—and the events that may have triggered them—that reached popularity the year you were born.

 You may also like: Popular slang words from the year you were born

 Other notable words: loudspeaker, oxygen mask, smoke-filled room, submachine gun, technical sergeant, undercover